MrDarkHooD/identity-randomizer/README.md

 1. First letter is uppercase
 2. If first letter is consonant, second letter must be vocal.
 3. If third letter is consonant, forth letter must be vocal.
-4. Nickname containd 5 letters
+4. Nickname contains 5 letters

 I am gonna translate this to python and add script to edit irc information on launch.